-- Extenuating circumstance (circumstances beyond the student's control) - •Student must be passing course requirements - •Student has attended class with regularity, and has demonstrated general good faith toward completing the requirements of the course.
+- •Student experiences extenuating circumstance (circumstances beyond the student's control) - •Student must be passing course requirements - •Student has attended class with regularity, and has demonstrated general good faith toward completing the requirements of the course.

-For more information regarding changing a course schedule or the appearance of courses on official student records, students should contact the Office of the Registrar, (601.925.3210) and/or consult University Policy 2.13.
+For more information regarding changing a course schedule, students should contact the Office of the Registrar, (601.925.3210) and / or consult University Policy 2.13.

-Summer Term
+Summer Session

-When a student is taking only one course in a summer term and drops it, it is considered a withdrawal from the University and a withdrawal form should be processed through the Bursar's Office.
+When a student is taking only one course in a summer session and drops it, it is considered a withdrawal from the University and a withdrawal form should be processed through the Bursar's Office.